 Santa Marta Páramo

-The Santa Marta páramo is an ecoregion containing páramo (high moorland) vegetation above the treeline in the Sierra Nevada de Santa Marta mountain range on the Caribbean coast of Colombia.
-It is the most northern section of páramo (high moor) in South America.
+The Santa Marta páramo is an ecoregion of the Páramo (Andean Moorland) biome, above the treeline in the Sierra Nevada de Santa Marta mountain range, on the Caribbean coast of Colombia.
+It is the most northern section of páramo in South America.

 The Santa Marta páramo ecoregion has an area of 129,499 ha (320,000 acres).
 The ecoregion is included in the jurisdiction of the Sierra Nevada de Santa Marta National Park; however, existing cattle grazing and agricultural development by the indigenous people has severely altered the landscape.